 In addition to promoting biodiversity, green roofs offer significant benefits for urban environments.
 They improve air quality by absorbing pollutants and releasing oxygen.
 Furthermore, these roofs help regulate temperature, reducing the urban heat island effect often experienced in densely populated areas.
 This thermal performance can lead to lower energy consumption for heating and cooling buildings, contributing to overall energy efficiency and sustainability within the urban landscape.

-The application of liquid membranes begins with thorough surface preparation to ensure optimal adhesion.
+rough surface preparation to ensure optimal adhesion.
 All debris, dust, and contaminants must be removed from the roof surface.
 Any existing coatings or materials that may hinder the adhesion should be stripped away.
 Once the surface is clean and dry, it is assessed for any damages.
 Necessary repairs are made to prevent issues with the membrane's performance.

 After preparing the surface, primer usually gets applied to enhance the bond between the substrate and the liquid membrane.
 Once the primer has cured, the liquid membrane is poured onto the surface and spread evenly using a roller or trowel.
 This layer is then allowed to cure fully, which may involve multiple coats depending on the manufacturer's specifications.
 Each coat must be applied within the recommended timeframe to ensure proper adhesion between layers, ultimately creating a seamless and durable waterproof barrier.